ni/systemlink-operations-handbook/handbook/upgrade/upgrade.md

 1. Detach `D:\`.

     !!!note
-        At this point in the workflow your original SystemLink Server is in an operable state.
+        After this step your original SystemLink Server is in an operable state.
 Be aware if any new data is created or ingested by the SystemLink server at this time it will not be available to your new server.

 1. Provision a new Windows server for SystemLink.